loilo/node-html-api/README.md

 #### Union constraints

-You can use an array of multiple type constraints to make option valid if they match *any* of them.
+You can use an array of multiple type constraints to make an option valid if it matches *any* of them.

 If you, for example, would like to have an option for your widget that defines the `framerate` at which animations will be performed, you could do it like this: